Getting Started with the SDK Gem

 # Step 4: Push to your Workato workspace

-When you're ready, push your connector code from your local environment to your Workato workspace.
-Pushing to your Workato workspace allows you to test the functionality and UX of your connector, ensuring you can iterate quickly.
+You can push your connector code from your local environment to your Workato workspace when you're ready.
+Pushing to your Workato workspace allows you to test the functionality and UX of your connector to ensure you can iterate quickly.
+Complete the following steps to push your connector code to your Workato workspace:

 Run the workato push